Voice Masculinization

 A: We recommend informing your credit card company of your travels and having a back-up just in case.

 A: In general no, unless you have a chronic medical condition, such as diabetes, or a history of heart problems, etcetera.
 Sometimes medical clearance from your Primary Care Physician is required.
-If you have a question or concern please contact our office before you make any arrangements.
-The hospital will make a pre-operative telephone call to you the week before the surgery and make any necessary testing or clearance recommendations.
-You MUST arrange to be available for the anesthesia call or your surgery could be CANCELLED.
+If you have a question or concern, please contact our office before you make any arrangements.
+The hospital will make a preoperative telephone call to you the week or so before the surgery and make any necessary testing or clearance recommendations.
+You MUST arrange to be available for the anesthesia call or your surgery could be RESCHEDULED.
 A CT scan is not required.

 Should I see my primary care physician first?
 What if I have a chronic medical condition?

-Do you perform the surgery on someone under 18?
+Do you perform surgery on someone under 18?
 Older than 60?

 I am/was a smoker.
 Does this matter?

-A: Overall, former smokers heal worse than nonsmokers.
+A: Dr. Haben will not perform surgery in active or very recent smokers / vapers due to the exceedingly high surgical failure rate.
+Overall, former smokers heal worse than nonsmokers.
 Current or recent smokers fare much worse than former smokers.
 Of course, the amount and duration of smoking matters a lot.
 We do not test for recent or current smoking, relying on patients to tell the truth.
-Failure to disclose prior/ recent/ current smoking status inevitably results in suboptimal outcomes, frustration and disappointment.
+Failure to disclose prior/ recent/ current smoking status inevitably results in suboptimal outcomes, frustration, and disappointment.
 Current and/ or post-operative smoking (or extensive second-hand smoke exposure) will have a significantly negative impact on success.
 Former smoking does not automatically prevent successful surgery.

 Can you re-use a prior scar?
 Do you use a "plastic surgery" type closure?

-A: In general, a prior incision cannot be re-used because they are under the chin and too far away.
-Incisions are as small as reasonably possible without compromising the surgery; are hidden to the greatest extent possible in a skin crease; and are closed using plastic surgery technique.
+A: In general, a prior incision cannot be re-used.
+Incisions are as small as reasonably possible without compromising the surgery, hidden to the greatest extent possible in a skin crease, and closed using plastic surgery technique.

 I am a singer.
 How does this impact things?

 A: Pitch-lowering masculinization voice surgery does not give anyone a singing voice that did not exist before.
 Nor does it give additional baritone or bass range.
-The surgery is intended to lower speaking pitch and not positively impact singing range or capabilities.
+The surgery is intended to lower the speaking fundamental frequency (pitch) and not positively impact singing range or capabilities.

 How long is the surgery?
 How long am I in the hospital?

-A: 2-2.5 hours in the operating room.
+A: Approximately 1 hour in the operating room.
 Clients arrive 1-1.5 hours before the surgery and leave 2-3 hours afterwards.
 Plan on 6 hours start to finish.

 A: No. Just so that we are clear: no.

-A: You will have a severe “surgical” laryngitis that may last up to four weeks making the voice sound very rough.
-The final result takes 3 months, when all the swelling and bruising heals.
+A: After the 30 days of voice rest, you will likely have a severe “surgical” laryngitis that could last up to an additional four weeks, making the voice sound very rough.
+The final result takes 3-6 months minimum, when all the swelling and bruising heals.

-A: No. Most people state that the pain is tolerable and actually controlled well-enough with ibuprofen + Tylenol at the same time.
-Having a little more or a little less pain is not a sign of "something wrong" unless the pain is increasing day after day which could indicate an infection.
-All patients are placed on post operative antibiotics and steroids.
+A: No. Most people state that the pain is tolerable and controlled with constant application of ice packs (provided for you) to the neck for the first week.
+You may use a combination of ibuprofen + Tylenol at the same time, as necessary.
+Increasing pain day after day could indicate an infection.
+You should notify the office immediately.
+All patients are placed on postoperative antibiotics and steroids.

 Can I use anti-scar cream or patches?
 What about the stitch removal?

 A: The neck incision is as small as possible, hidden in a skin crease and closed with plastic surgery technique.
-All but one suture is absorbable.
-The one (blue) stitch on the outside is removed on the seventh post-operative day either by myself (whenever possible) or by a medical person in your community.
+All but one stitch is absorbable.
+The one (blue) stitch on the outside is removed on the seventh post-operative day either by Dr. Haben (whenever possible) or by a medical person in your community.
 If your local medical professional has any questions regarding removal of the stitch, they are encouraged to call the office.
-Clients may not remove their own suture.
-Once the suture is removed, you may start to shower.
+Clients may not remove their own stitch.
+Once the stitch is removed, you may start to shower.
 Pat, do not rub, the incision dry after showering for the first month.
-If going out doors, use a >30 SPF sunscreen, or cover the incision with a scarf.
-Anti-scar creams/ patches, Vitamin E oils, etcetera, may be used after the first month.
+If going outdoors, use a >50 SPF sunscreen, and/or cover the incision.
+Anti-scar creams/ patches, Vitamin E oils, etcetera, may be used after the first week, following removal of the stitch.
 Scars typically take 12 months to mature and heal.
 12 months.
 Be patient.

 Any other advice for the incision/scar?

 A: Yes!
 After the stitch is removed, take a towel and wet it with water as hot as you can comfortably stand.
-Hold it over the incision like a compress for 20 minutes, 3-4 times a day until one month.
+Hold it over the incision like a compress for 20 minutes, 3-4 times a day for the first month.
 This helps it heal.

 How many times am I seen post-operatively?
 Can I get voice analysis of the final product?

-A: All clients are seen the day after surgery and cleared for travel.
-International clients are seen on the first and seventh post-operative days before being cleared for travel.
-All clients are recommended to return at 3 months for an examination and voice analysis.
-All post-operative care is included in the package, even if you have questions or concerns YEARS down the road.
-For those who cannot make it back at 3 months, I recommend recording the "Rainbow Passage" (found on the internet) on a smartphone and e-mailing it for analysis.
-You will receive a reply comparing pre and post-operative vocal parameters, a copy of both pre and post recordings as well as the voice analysis in 4-6 weeks.
+A: All clients are seen the day after surgery.
+All clients are encouraged to return at 3 months for an examination and voice analysis.
+ALL post-operative care is included in the package, even if you have questions or concerns YEARS down the road.
+Those who cannot make it back at 3 months should send a recording of the first half of the "Rainbow Passage" (found on the internet) on a smartphone and e-mail it for analysis.
+You will receive a reply comparing pre- and post-operative vocal parameters, a copy of both pre and post recordings as well as the voice analysis in 4-6 weeks.

 Can I contact any of your prior patients?
 Can you send me more before/after examples?

 A: The practice does not use clients for advertising, nor provide client contact information, even with their permission.
-Many clients, however, are active on several transgender websites and blogs.
+Many clients, however, are active on REDDIT and other social media.
 Frequently, if you post a request to contact someone who has had a procedure at the Center, you will find a former client willing to speak with you.
 We take patient confidentiality and HIPPA very seriously.